maria-marinela/Portfolio/README.md

 **Code:** [J&J: Time Series Analysis](jnj_log_returns_mdl.mlx)
 **Report:**
 **Goal:** Model identification for daily closing prices of J&J from 2013 to 2020.
 **Description:** The work analyzes Johnson & Johnson’s stock performance from 2013 to 2020 using time series modeling.
-Daily closing prices were collected from Yahoo Finance, providing 1,762 data points after excluding non-trading days.
-The analysis began with stationarity checks, followed by differentiation to stabilize the series.
+The analysis began with stationarity checks of the daily closing prices, followed by log transformation to stabilize the series.
 ARMA models were tested for the mean process, with ARMA(0,0) selected for its simplicity and parsimony.
 Residual diagnostics revealed volatility clustering, leading to the application of a GARCH(1,1) model, which successfully captured conditional variance dynamics.
-Finally, forecasting was performed, showing stable expected returns but increasing uncertainty over time due to evolving volatility.
+Finally, forecasting was performed.
 **Skills:** financial data collection, statistical testing, time series and volatility modeling (ARMA/GARCH), model evaluation, and forecasting with financial interpretation.
-**Results:** The outcome of this work is a validated ARMA(0,0) + GARCH(1,1) model that effectively captures Johnson & Johnson’s return dynamics and volatility, providing reliable forecasts with increasing uncertainty over time.
+**Results:** The outcome of this work is a validated ARMA(0,0) + GARCH(1,1) model that effectively captures J&J’s return dynamics and volatility, providing reliable forecasts with increasing uncertainty over time.

 ### R
 **Social Media Usage and Emotional Wellbeing - Analysis **
 **Code:** [Social_and_Wellbeing](Social_and_Wellbeing)
 **Report:**[Report](report_social_and_wellbeing.pdf.pdf)
-**Description:** Applied clustering techniques on user interaction data to reveal distinct engagement patterns; derived actionable insights for marketing strategies.
+**Description:** This project explores how social media usage patterns relate to user emotions and platform preferences, applying predictive modeling and clustering to uncover patterns in user behavior.
 **Tech:** EDA, PCA, Linear Regression, Random Forest, Clustering
 **Outcome:** This report reveals key insights into social media usage and user emotions across different platforms.
-The analysis identified significant differences in engagement behaviors, with clustering techniques highlighting distinct user segments.
+The analysis identified significant differences in engagement behaviors, with clustering techniques highlighting distinct user segments, providing actionable insights for targeted marketing strategies.

 ### Other Projects